 - Take-home exams

-The most contentious and variable alternative assessment strategy is the provision of additional time.
-Research indicates that there is neither uniformity of decisions nor clarity about what are appropriate allowances for additional time across institutions, and that this particular strategy is perhaps the most difficult in which to set clear guidelines.
-Research into the effects on test performance of allowing examinees extra time indicates that little or no unfair advantage is gained over those who complete the exam in the standard time.
+A contentious and variable alternative assessment strategy is the provision of additional time.
+There does not appear to either uniformity of decisions nor clarity about what are appropriate allowances for additional time across institutions, and that this particular strategy is perhaps the most difficult in which to set clear guidelines.

 There are three main reasons why a student with a disability or health condition might require additional time to complete an exam: